cocos/cocos-docs/en/concepts/scene/skybox.md

 ![use-hdr](skybox/use-hdr.png)

-- HDR (High Dynamic Range): High dynamic range, with **photometric intensity of the light source** and **exposure parameters of the camera** to achieve a more realistic level of contrast between light and dark.
-If this mode is used, the intensity of all light sources (including parallel light, point light, spot light, etc.) **will become photometric physical units** and ambient light cube map should use **HDR format images** to provide a high dynamic range data source.
+- HDR (High Dynamic Range): High dynamic range, with **photometric intensity of the lights** and **exposure parameters of the camera** to achieve a more realistic level of contrast between light and dark.
+If this mode is used, the intensity of all lights (including parallel light, point light, spot light, etc.) **will become photometric physical units** and ambient light cube map should use **HDR format images** to provide a high dynamic range data source.

 - LDR (Low Dynamic Range): Low dynamic range.
-If this mode is used, the **light source intensity becomes unitless** and no longer has any connection to photometry or camera exposure.
+If this mode is used, the **lights intensity becomes unitless** and no longer has any connection to photometry or camera exposure.
 This mode is suitable for scenarios where you want the original map color to be reflected without any color tinting.
 Ambient light cube map can be done using images in formats such as **PNG**.